udacity/CarND-Term1-Starter-Kit/windows.md

 First, download the most stable version of Docker for Windows from https://docs.docker.com/docker-for-windows

+**TIP**: Docker for Windows does not currently run on Windows 10 Home Edition.
+It requires the Pro, Enterprise, or Education edition.
+Read Docker's [What to know before you install](https://docs.docker.com/docker-for-windows/#/what-to-know-before-you-install) document to learn more.

 **TIP**: Ensure you have at least 2 GB of free ram.
 Use the Windows Task Manager to close any programs which are using too much memory.

 **TIP**: press OK if prompted to enable Hyper-V during Docker install.
+If you have VirtualBox installed, it will no longer work after Hyper-V is enabled.

 **TIP**: Restart your computer when prompted.